 - Centrify (SAML only)

-Atlassian will optimize where customer data is located based on how it's accessed around the world.
-For example, if the majority of your users access your Confluence Cloud site from Europe, then their data will be migrated to Europe.
+Our platform optimizes where customer data is located based on origin of access, ensuring more reliable performance and reduced latency.
+As an example, if the majority of users access your organization's Jira or Confluence cloud instances from Europe, then their data will be migrated to and stored in Europe.

 Learn more about our cloud hosting infrastructure.

-You can use the Atlassian Access pricing calculator to estimate your cost.
+The Atlassian Access pricing calculator can help you estimate your costs.

-Atlassian Access is billed by the total number of unique users accessing any of the Atlassian Access supported Cloud products.
-You only pay once for each user, even if that user has access to multiple products.
+Atlassian Access is billed by the total number of unique users accessing any of the supported cloud products.
+You only pay once for each user, even if that user has access to multiple cloud products.

-No, your existing Confluence Server license and maintenance do not transfer to Confluence Cloud.
-These are two separate licenses, and are paid for separately.
+No, your current self-hosted license and maintenance won't transfer to cloud.
+These are two separate licenses and are paid for separately.

 Visit our differences in Confluence Cloud to learn more.